Lead Opinion

 First, the particular complainant employee must be subject to the hazards of police work....
 Second, the interested department/employer must be a critical-service county department engaging such complainant employees and having as its principal function the promotion of the public safety, order and welfare so that a work stoppage in that department would threaten community safety ....

 Although Metro Council No 23 provided direction, MERC panels still weighed the duties and responsibilities of corrections officers represented by different bargaining units to determine whether the circumstances of their employment indicated that they were entitled to Act 312 arbitration.
-And, in particular, MERC rulings issued before 1986 indicated that corrections officers employed by a county sheriff‘s department were eligible for Act 312 arbitration.
+And, in particular, MERC rulings issued before 1986 indicated that corrections officers employed by a county sheriffs department were eligible for Act 312 arbitration.

 second part of the test. .. pertains not to the employee himself, but to his employer.
 That is, according to the Supreme Court, the employee must not only be an employee “subject to the hazards of police work,” but also must be employed by a “critical service police department (or fire department) having as its principal function the promotion of the public safety, order and welfare so that a work stoppage in that department would threaten community safety.” . ..
-[T]here is no question that the Bay County Sheriff‘s Department, the department/employer of the CFOs in this case, meets the definition of a “critical service police department.”
+[TJhere is no question that the Bay County Sheriff’s Department, the department/employer of the CFOs in this case, meets the definition of a “critical service police department.”

-requisite to the efficient operation of (the department); or (3) necessary for averting critical service strikes which would likely impede the public safety, order and welfare.
+As our cases subsequent to that decision have indicated, [Metro Council No 23] holds that both the employee and the employing department must have “critical service status” in order to effectuate Act 312’s intent as (1) requisite to the high morale of (the department); (2) requisite to the efficient operation of (the department); or (3) necessary for averting critical service strikes which would likely impede the public safety, order and welfare.
 In this regard, we believe that it is clear from this record that the functions performed by the CFOs at the Bay County jail are essential to the public safety, order and welfare of the County.
-Moreover, regardless of what arrangements might be made for employee replacement or transfer of prisoners in the event of a strike, a strike or unresolved labor dispute involving these employees would, we believe, clearly undermine the morale and efficient operation of the Bay County Sheriff‘s Department.
+Moreover, regardless of what arrangements might be made for employee replacement or transfer of prisoners in the event of a strike, a strike or unresolved labor dispute involving these employees would, we believe, clearly undermine the morale and efficient operation of the Bay County Sheriffs Department.
 Thus we conclude that the inclusion of the CFOs in this case within the scope of Act 312 would be in accord with the intent of and would further the purposes of the Act.

 In making Act 312 applicable not only to police officers and firefighters, but also employees of police departments “subject to the hazards” of police officers, the legislature clearly did not intend to limit the coverage of this Act only to sworn and certified police officers and firefighters.
 As the CFOs in this case are critical service employees subject to the hazards of police work and employed by a police department within the meaning of that statute, we find they are covered by the provisions.
 [Id. at 383-384.]